 State problems and give solutions, be concise and clear.
 Don't drag it out or repeat what's on your resume, but rather give instances that add focus to your resume and show your key accomplishments.

 Third Paragraph (Conclusion)

-Include your call back number directly after so it's fresh on their mind and gives them a call to action.
+Include your call back number directly after so it's fresh on their mind, and it gives them a call to action.
 Say that you will follow up in a week to discuss the position and to make sure they received your information.
 Leave it open with anticipation of a future meeting: “Look forward to meeting with you soon.”

 Third paragraph example: